OPS-SAT (Operations nanoSatellite)

 - In addition to DAPCOM and D3TN, many more experiments are currently taking place on board OPS-SAT, with results expected in the coming weeks and months:

-- TU Graz (Austria) are attempting to monitor signals emitted by devices in the ‘Internet of Things’ from space using OPS-SAT’s software-defined radio and will also test optical communications using their laser ground station.
+- TU Graz (Austria) is attempting to monitor signals emitted by devices in the 'Internet of Things' from space using OPS-SAT’s software-defined radio and will also test optical communications using their laser ground station.

 - VisionSpace (Germany) and the Artificial Intelligence and Operations Innovation team at ESA’s ESOC mission control centre are testing the use of artificial intelligence to allow a spacecraft to analyze images on board and schedule and plan activities autonomously.